evaisse/pocketbase-doc2js/README.md

-# PocketBase Documentation Crawler
+# PocketBase Documentation Compiler

-A Node.js crawler that scrapes PocketBase JavaScript documentation and converts it to markdown files.
+A Node.js tool that compiles all PocketBase JavaScript documentation into a single markdown file.

 ## Features

 - Crawls PocketBase JavaScript documentation from https://pocketbase.io/docs/js-overview/
 - Extracts page content from `.page-content` div elements
-- Converts HTML content to clean markdown format
+- Converts HTML content to clean markdown format with proper code block formatting
-- Handles code blocks by converting `div.code-wrapper` elements to pre blocks
+- Handles code blocks by converting `div.code-wrapper` elements to indented code blocks
 - Automatically discovers and crawls all JS documentation pages (matching `/docs/js-*/` pattern)
-- Saves all documentation as markdown files in the `./jsdocs` directory
+- Compiles all documentation into a single markdown file with table of contents
+- Includes caching mechanism to avoid redundant requests (24-hour cache duration)
+- Converts internal links to anchors for easy navigation within the single document

 ## Installation